Walking To Lose Weight Chart: Kgs & Lbs (Effective BMI-Based Walking Plans)

 Calories Burned Walking Calculator

-Those who’ve tried various weight loss diets might be familiar with tracking calories, but calories burned walking calculators can be another great tool when walking to lose weight.
-In addition to assessing kg or pounds on a walking to lose weight chart, a calories burned walking calculator can also be useful in providing fairly accurate calculations that translate to overall weight loss.
+Those who have experimented with different weight loss diets are likely familiar with calorie tracking, but using a calculator to estimate calories burned while walking can also be a valuable tool for weight loss.
+In addition to assessing kg or pounds on a walking to lose weight chart, a calculator for calories burned in walking can also be useful in providing fairly accurate calculations that translate to overall weight loss.

 The first calculator is set at an MET value of 3 which is a leisurely pace and approximately 3 miles per hour.
 Simply enter in your weight and the amount of time walked: